This post has been adapted from a patient who experienced this.

 But I am here to say: You have options.
 Don’t settle for removing a part of your body without first understanding why it’s struggling in the first place.

-That’s what The Wellness Way teaches — don’t guess, test.
-Don’t chase symptoms, find the cause.
+That’s what The Wellness Way teaches: don’t guess, test.
+Don’t chase symptoms.
+Ask why.
 And above all, don’t accept “normal” if your body is screaming that something’s wrong.

-If you’re where I was — scared, confused, and being told to “just take it out” — pause.
+If you’re where I was (scared, confused, being told to “just take it out”), pause.

 Ask questions.
 Dig deeper.
 Your body deserves it.
 And so do you.